Ukrainska Pravda: Foundation and early years

-Further Development: 2005–2014
+Further development and Euromaidan

-In the summer of 2005, Ukrainska Pravda published a series of articles by Serhii Leshchenko titled “Andrii Yushchenko, Son of God?”, which scrutinized the lavish lifestyle of the newly elected President Viktor Yushchenko’s son, inconsistent with the family’s declared financial means.
-When Leshchenko asked Yushchenko about his son at a press conference, the president responded, “Act like a polite journalist and not like a hit man” According to many analysts, this incident negatively impacted Yushchenko’s image early in his presidency.
+In the summer of 2005, Ukrainska Pravda published a series of articles by Serhii Leshchenko titled "Andrii Yushchenko, Son of God?", which scrutinized the lavish lifestyle of the newly elected President Viktor Yushchenko's son, inconsistent with the family's declared financial means.
+When Leshchenko asked Yushchenko about his son at a press conference, the president responded, "Act like a polite journalist and not like a hit man" According to many analysts, this incident negatively impacted Yushchenko's image early in his presidency.

 By 2005, Ukrainska Pravda had become financially self-sufficient through advertising revenue.
 Between 2005 and 2008, Olena Prytula expanded Ukrainska Pravda by launching news websites focused on the economy, entertainment, and local news, forming an integrated online media group.
 In December 2007, the newspaper Kommersant Ukraine reported that the Polish Gazeta Wyborcza publisher, Agora Group, had been in talks to purchase Ukrainska Pravda.
 According to the report, the estimated value of Ukrainska Pravda ranged between $5 million and $10 million.

 Mustafa Nayyem receiving the Oleksandr Kryvenko Award (2010), and Serhii Leshchenko (center) and Mustafa Nayyem (right) interviewing Taras Chornovil (2011).

 In 2006, Mustafa Nayyem joined Ukrainska Pravda, forming a working duo with Serhii Leshchenko.
 In 2008, Leshchenko began investigating how Viktor Yanukovych transferred the state-owned Mezhyhiria residence into private ownership.
-When Nayyem questioned Yanukovych about Mezhyhiria during a 2011 press conference, the president responded, “I don’t envy you.”
+When Nayyem questioned Yanukovych about Mezhyhiria during a 2011 press conference, the president responded, "I don't envy you."
 Although Nayyem later stated that he perceived the remark as a slip of the tongue, the organization Freedom House interpreted it as a threat from the president to the journalist.

-Nayyem is credited as the first to call on Ukrainians to gather at Independence Square in November 2013 to protest the government of Mykola Azarov’s decision to postpone signing the Association Agreement with the European Union, marking the beginning of the Euromaidan movement.
+Nayyem is credited as the first to call on Ukrainians to gather at Independence Square in November 2013 to protest the government of Mykola Azarov's decision to postpone signing the Association Agreement with the European Union, marking the beginning of the Euromaidan movement.
 Initially, he helped coordinate the protests but later returned to journalism, covering events for the newly founded Hromadske TV.
-On November 24, Ukrainska Pravda, in solidarity with the protesters, temporarily changed its name to Yevropeiska Pravda (“European Truth”).
+On November 24, Ukrainska Pravda, in solidarity with the protesters, temporarily changed its name to Yevropeiska Pravda ("European Truth").
 On January 24, 2014, during the clashes on Hrushevskyi Street, the website received over 1.6 million visitors, setting a record for Ukrainian online media at the time.